tinglesoftware/dependabot-azure-devops/docs/updater.md

 ```

 ## Building the Docker image
-Each package ecosystem must be built seperately; You only need to build images for the ecosystems that you plan on testing.
+Each package ecosystem must be built separately; You only need to build images for the ecosystems that you plan on testing.

 ```bash
 docker build \